axone-protocol/docs/docs/tutorials/explorer-sc.md

 }
 ```

-2. Click on “Query contract”.
+2. Click on "Query contract".
 You should get a JSON with `https://ontology.okp4.space/dataverse/dataset/metadata/d1615703-4ee1-4e2f-997e-15aecf1eea4e` bound to the variable `metadataid` as a result.

 <center><img src="/img/content/tutorials/explorer-9.webp"></img></center>